 Like many, he felt politically apathetic until discovering the progressive movement.
 Bernie Sanders’s 2016 campaign inspired him and he became a fan of progressive media, including TYT.

 When the TYT Army was announced, Carlos was one of the very first volunteers.
 He uses his experience as a software developer to combat media bias & propaganda.
 The TYT Army is Carlos’s first experience with political activism.
 He hopes to show that you don’t need any experience in politics to start volunteering and help make an impact.

 Bri is a millennial who hates labels and irony.
 She is originally from Montana and went to school at the University of Idaho studying Sociology with a Criminology emphasis.
 She spent the last few years as a youth counselor at a residential treatment center for teenage girls in Utah.
 Her husband earned his MFA this past spring, after which they moved to northeastern Pennsylvania and adopted a dog.
-She currently works with underprivileged elementary school children.
+She works as an Adult Victims/Witness Coordinator for the local district attorney’s office.
 She is passionate about the TYT Army and creating lasting change.

-Bri is also a 2-Star Captain (Organizer) in Task Force 4: Handlers, and a Sergeant (Member) of Task Force 5: Infantry.
+Bri is also a 3-Star Captain (Organizer) in Task Force 4: Social Relations, and a Sergeant (Member) of Task Force 5: Infantry.